isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 3.md

 </p><p style="text-align: justify;">The school will issue consent forms via the PG app.
 Parents are encouraged to give their consent via the app.
 You can download your app through Apple App Store or Google Play Store to enjoy these features. <br>

-For more information on using Parents Gateway Mobile Application: Parents gateway
+For more information on using Parents Gateway Mobile Application: Parents gateway <br>